 So, what does any of this have to do with today?
 Mostly, it’s a reminder that we didn’t always live in a political reality where presidents had to deliver change early or not at all.
 Before he was elected, Roosevelt famously promised to tackle the Great Depression through “bold, persistent experimentation.”
 As he said: “It is common sense to take a method and try it: If it fails, admit it frankly and try another.
 But above all, try something.”
 He had a chance to govern by that creed in large part because voters were able to give him time, and as a result, the country got better policy.
 Similarly, Lyndon Johnson didn’t launch the Great Society until he had thoroughly nuked Barry Goldwater and the Republican Party in the 1964 election.

-Barring an unlikely turn of events, it is virtually impossible to imagine that Joe Biden will get a similar window to govern, given the slim majorities Democrats hold on Capitol Hill and the structural advantages Republicans enjoy, such as their ability to control redistricting in crucial states, that make it likely they’ll at least win back the House no matter what Joe Biden’s approval rating is.
+Barring an unlikely turn of events, it is virtually impossible to imagine that Joe Biden will get a similar window to govern.
+The slim majorities Democrats hold on Capitol Hill and the structural advantages Republicans enjoy, such as their ability to control redistricting in crucial states, make it likely that the GOP will at least win back the House no matter what the president’s approval rating is.
 Democrats could try to preserve their chances by passing legislation that would ban partisan gerrymandering, such as the voting rights bill H.R.
 1, but as of now that seems unlikely to happen.
 Biden may well be able to follow up his massive effort at disaster response with historic bills modernizing our infrastructure and welfare state.
-But there won’t necessarily be a lot of chances to find out what’s worked and what hasn’t, and change directions where necessary.
+But there won’t necessarily be chances to find out what’s worked and what hasn’t, and to change directions where necessary.

 It would be nice if we still had a political system where a popular progressive president could continue to govern and refine or build on his agenda.
 But without some sort of reforms, that possibility might be history.